Sebahire/Task-Force---Frontend/README.md

-# Task Force Challenge
+# Awesomity Task Force Challenge for Front end developer

 ## Installation proccess

-- Clone project
+- Clone project on your PC/Laptop
 - cd into project folder
 - Open terminal in that project folder
 - run `yarn install` to install packages